Business Intelligence Degrees Online

 Hard Skills

 Hard skills are the tools, techniques and platforms you will use on the job.
-Look for these hard skills in a business intelligence degree:
+Seek out these hard skills in a business intelligence degree:

 • Data Mining: Data mining is the sorting of massive data sets to identify patterns that can be used to predict future business trends and power smarter decision-making.